4ms/metamodule-docs-website/docs/troubleshooting.md

 5. Open Chrome browser (other browsers will not work).
 Go to this web page: [Web DFU](https://devanlai.github.io/webdfu/dfu-util/)

 6. Click Connect, and then select “STM Device in DFU Mode”.
+     - Do NOT click the Vendor ID (hex) field.
+Leave that alone: it will automatically populate itself once you select the correct device.
+     - If you click Connect and don't see "STM Device in DFU Mode" in the pop-up window, then try unplugging the USB cable and re-plugging it in.
+     - If you still don't see "STM Device in DFU Mode" then see the note in step 2 about telling your OS to allow the USB connection.

 7. Click “Choose File” and select the main.uimg file you just downloaded.